sara-sabr/ITStrategy/presentations/en/2020-01-22-Working-in-the-open.md

 --

-Your workspace (or part of it) is public and participatory.
+Your workspace (or part of it) is public and participatory

 Note: